informalsystems/tendermint-rs/docs/architecture/adr-006-light-client-refactor.md

 }
 ```

-For lack of better naming we call this abstraction "Handler".
+For lack of better naming we call this abstraction "Handle".
 The
 Supervisor outlined above is executed by running in it's own thread.
 But
-before doing so, it spawns a `Hander`.
-The Handler is clonable and can
+before doing so, it spawns a `Handle`.
+The Handle is clonable and can
 be given to any component who wants safe, serialized access to the
 Supervisor.

 The implementation is a simple abstraction which facilitates
 communication over channels.
 Events send across a channel include a
 callback.
-This callback abstraction allows the outer handler to expose a
+This callback abstraction allows the outer handle to expose a
 synchronous operation event if the delegation is inherently
 asynchronous.
 Delegating at this level opens to door to exposing
 synchronous interaction to thread pools and allowing components to